Van Loon's law

-Van Loon's law appears to be a poorly attributed statement drawn from a book published in 1929.
-It may originate in Hendrik Willem van Loon.
+Van Loon's law is a statement drawn from American economist Stuart Chase's 1929 book Men and Machines.
+It may originate with Dutch-American historian, journalist, and childrens' book author Hendrik Willem van Loon.

-"The amount of mechanical development will always be in inverse ratio to the number of slaves that happen to be at a country’s disposal."
+The law states that "the amount of mechanical development will always be in inverse ratio to the number of slaves that happen to be at a country’s disposal."